FFMG/myoddweb.classifier/readme.md

 #### How many magnets/categories can I have ####
 There is no limit on the number of categories and/or magnets.
 But you have to be realistic and not have too many.

+### Weights ###
+Weights are ways of marking an email more or less important depending on .

+For example, if you use a magnet then the weight of that email is slightly more than when the engine tries to categorize the email itself.

+When you categorize an email yourself, then this is considered to have the greatest weight, (who knows better than you what an email should be).

 ### Database ###
 #### Where is the database ####